Kennybll/memeit.lol.images/README.md

 # Memeit.LOL Images Repo

-This repo stores the memes we use on steemit.lol
+This repo stores the memes we use on memeit.lol

 # Add Images